alminisl/nostromo/README.md

 ---

-Like the USCSS Nostromo cargo vessel, this system reliably transports your digital cargo across local networks with military-grade security.
+Like the USCSS Nostromo, this system reliably transports your digital cargo across local networks with military-grade security.
 Perfect for teams, families, or anyone who needs to share files securely within their local network.

 ## Features